 Conclusions

 Understanding how individual traits scale up to affect populations, communities, and whole food webs is critical for predicting how food webs will respond to environmental change.
+Why?
+Your study is about genetic variation, not climate change.

 Foundation and keystone species may be especially important in structuring communities and genetic variation may be especially important in these species.
 Yet, we need future work to incorporate environmental variation for understanding how changing environments will alter food web structure and dynamics in these systems.
 Also weave in a discussion of eco-evo dynamics and natural selection could affect these food webs.

 Current mechanistic models of food webs are ill suited for predicting the structure of host-parasite food webs, such as those of plants and insect herbivores and insect herbivores and parasitoids.
 Plants, insect herbivores, and their natural enemies make up as much as 70% of terrestrial biodiversity, so we need to get on it in figuring out how these food webs are structured.
+Out of anything, there is the most meat here.
+I would say its better to focus on this out of anything you have mentioned.